1. Home

 Is 50 squats a day enough to see results?

 For beginners, 50 bodyweight squats split into 3–4 sets will build initial strength and movement quality.
-For anyone with 3+ months of training, 50 squats a day at bodyweight will produce minimal results.
-The stimulus is too low.
+For anyone with 3+ months of training, 50 squats a day at bodyweight will produce minimal results — the stimulus is too low.
 Add load and structure it into weekly sessions with recovery.

 How many squats a day to see results?